linsun/gen-al-demo/README.md

 ./startup.sh
 ```

-## Load the LLM models used in the demo
+## Pull the LLM models

 The following two LLM models are used in the demo:
 - LLaVa (Large Language and Vision Assistant)
 - Llama (Large Language Model Meta AI) 3.2

-Load the two models:
+Pull the two models:

 ```sh
 kubectl exec -it deploy/client -- curl http://ollama.ollama:80/api/pull -d '{"name": "llama3.2"}'
 kubectl exec -it deploy/client -- curl http://ollama.ollama:80/api/pull -d '{"name": "llava"}'
 ```

-## Install Istio and Enroll your apps to Istio ambient
+## Install Istio ambient and enroll all the apps to Istio ambient

 We use [Istio](https://istio.io) to secure, observe and control the traffic among the microservices in the cluster.